In this short guide, you’ll see the full steps to create an executable of a Python script using PyInstaller.

-This is how my command looked like (don’t forget to press Enter after you typed the location where the Python script is stored on your computer):
+Press Enter (after you typed the location where the Python script is stored on your computer).

 pyinstaller --onefile pythonScriptName.py

-Since in our example, the pythonScriptName is ‘hello‘, then I used this command to create the executable:
+Since for our example, the pythonScriptName is ‘hello‘ (and the file extension is .py), then the command to create the executable is:

 pyinstaller --onefile hello.py

-Your executable should now get created at the location that you specified.
+Your executable will be created at the location that you specified.

-Once you click on the file, you should be able to launch your program (if you get an error message, you may need to install Visual C++ Redistributable).
+Double click on the file, and you should be able to launch your program (if you get an error message, you may need to install Visual C++ Redistributable).

-For our example, once you click on the ‘hello’ executable, you’ll see the following display with a single button:
+In our case, once you click on the ‘hello’ executable, you’ll get a display with a single button.

-If you click on the button, you’ll see the expression of ‘Hello World!’
+And if you click on that button, you’ll see the following expression: